bdirgo/frontend-nanodegree-neighborhood-map/README.md

 # Neighborhood Map

+You have two options for running this application,

 1. In order to run this application, go to the link http://bdirgo.github.io/frontend-nanodegree-neighborhood-map/

 1. or click on the "index.html" after downloading this repository.